albsalgar/AlbSalGarBeta/README.md

-Sving2
+AlbSalGar
 =====

-Sving2 is a Python plugin for Blender3d 2.5 that allows the exporting of Second Life Sculpted Prims.
+AlbSalGar is a Python plugin for Blender3d 2.6+ that allows the exporting of Second Life Sculpted Prims.

 It is feature/maintenance fork of the previously GPL'd [Primstar 2] (http://dominodesigns.info/node/331).